Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Each user-intent has an associated "intent-handler",
 that performs the action intended by the user.
 An activity-handler therefore contains a set of intent-handlers.
+### An activity-handler's activity specific data
+An activity-handler typically has some activity specific data that it manipulates.
+Data structures for this activity-specific data are designed
+and stored in an ActivityHandlerExtension structure.
+The base ActivityHandler struct contains a ptr to a union of ActivityHandlerExtension structs.
+A specific ActivityHandler defines their own ActivityHandlerExtension struct
+and adds it to this union.
+Since the base ActivityHandler struct is passed to the intent-handler functions
+All intent-handlers of an activity-handler can access activity-specific data through it.
 ### User input handling: The keyboard-map and mouse-map
 An input gesture can be a mouse move or click or a keyboard key-press or release.
 An activity-handler has mapping functions for key-down, key-up, mouse-move and a mouse-click.